giavinh79/Plop/README.md

 ## Testing

-For tests to pass successfully, will need to have server running along with 'adonis seed' data already implemented.
-Will use Jest + React Testing Library
+First, make sure adonis seed has been run prior to doing this.
+Use 'npm test' to execute tests on the React application and use 'npm run coverage' to analyze test coverage.
+Uses Jest and React Testing Library for unit testing.

 ## Practices